sachinmsahrma/Ant-Media-Docs/docs/Create-Deploy-In-Azure.rst

 Step 2: Customize Virtual Machine
 --------------------------------
-Part 1 – “Basics” in Create a Vitual Machine
+Part 1 – “Basics” in Create a Virtual Machine
 ^^^^^^^^^^^^^^^^^^^^^
 .. figure:: https://antmedia.io/wp-content/uploads/2019/03/basics-in-azure-marketplace.jpg
    :alt: Basics section in Azure Marketplace Virtual Machine

 **In Subscription**, Azure default payment method is Pay-As-You-Go.
 More details for see this `link <https://azure.microsoft.com/en-us/offers/ms-azr-0003p>`_.

 **In Resource group**, specify the resource group.
 To select an existing resource group, click Use existing, and then click the arrow in the list box to reveal existing resource groups.
 To create a new resource group, click Create new, and then type a name for it in the list box.
-For details, see Manage resource groups.
+For details, see `Manage resource groups <https://docs.microsoft.com/tr-tr/azure/azure-resource-manager/manage-resources-portal#manage-resource-groups>`_.

 **In Virtual machine name**, enter a name for your virtual machine. ("name must be 1-64 characters long and it cannot contain non-ASCII and special characters.")